krbnite/krbnite.github.io/_posts/2019-02-12-Emfit-QS-Data-Streams.md

   common frequency domain measures of heart rate variability."
 * **High-freqency HRV**
   - AKA: sometimes just referred to as HF or HF HRV
-  - Definition: HF is the area measured in a frequency band of 0.15-0.4 Hz.
+  - Definition: "HF is the area measured in a frequency band of 0.15-0.4 Hz."
+    * this is likely a band-integrated power spectral density of interbeat intervals (aka r-r intervals in ECG data)
+    * cannot find what units Emfit uses, though this quantity is often reported in ms^2 (milliseconds squared)
   - Importance: "It is considered a state indicator of parasympathetic nervous systems."
   - provided as a summary statistic for entire sleep session
   - also provided as a time series of shorter windows (overlapping? not sure)
 * **Low-frequency HRV**
   - AKA: sometimes just referred to as LF or LF HRV
   - Definition: "LF is the area measured in a frequency band of 0.04-0.15 Hz."
+      * this is likely a band-integrated power spectral density of interbeat intervals (aka r-r intervals in ECG data)
+      * cannot find what units Emfit uses, though this quantity is often reported in ms^2 (milliseconds squared)
   - Meaning: "It is considered a state indicator of both sympathetic/parasympathetic nervous systems."
   - provided as a summary statistic for entire sleep session
   - also provided as a time series of shorter windows (overlapping? not sure)